jonkarrer/market_maker/README.md

 ### Stripe

-- First I set up a ulils folder with a stripe starter code.
+- First I set up a utils folder with a stripe starter code.
 This creates a stripe session.

 ```typescript
 import { Stripe, loadStripe } from "@stripe/stripe-js";